jsasaki-utokyo/ersem/README.md

 #### GOTM (For 0D and 1D Water Column Models)

-Only needed for FABM0D and GOTM-ERSEM configurations (GOTM v6 required):
+Only needed for FABM-ERSEM-0D and FABM-ERSEM-GOTM configurations (GOTM v6 required):

 ```bash
 cd ~/Github